-The consolidated financial statements included in this annual report include the results and balances of Tower and the following companies from the applicable merger and acquisition dates: (i) Tower's wholly-owned subsidiary Jazz, (ii) since March 31, 2014, its majority-owned subsidiary, TPSCo and (iii) since February 1, 2016 its indirect wholly-owned subsidiary, TJT.
+The consolidated financial statements included in this annual report include the results and balances of Tower and the following companies from the applicable merger and acquisition dates: (i) Tower's wholly-owned indirect subsidiary, Jazz, (ii) since March 31, 2014, its majority-owned subsidiary, TPSCo and (iii) since February 1, 2016, its indirect wholly-owned subsidiary, TJT.

-As used in this annual report, "Fab 1" means the semiconductor fabrication facility located in Migdal Haemek, Israel that Tower acquired from National Semiconductor Inc. ("National Semiconductor") in 1993.
+As used in this annual report, "Fab 1" means the semiconductor fabrication facility located in Migdal Haemek, Israel that Tower acquired from National Semiconductor, Inc. ("National Semiconductor") in 1993.
 "Fab 2" means the semiconductor fabrication facility located in Migdal Haemek, Israel that Tower established in 2003.
 "Fab 3" means the semiconductor fabrication facility Jazz operates in Newport Beach, California.
-"Fab 4" means the semiconductor fabrication facility TJP operated in Nishiwaki City, Hyogo, Japan until July 2014.
+"Fab 4" means the semiconductor fabrication facility TIP operated in Nishiwaki City, Hyogo, Japan until 2014.
 "Arai E" means the semiconductor fabrication facility TPSCo operates in Kurihara 4-5-1, Myoko-shi, Niigata, Japan.
-"Uozu E" means the semiconductor fabrication facility TPSCo operates in Higashiyama 800, Uozu-shi, Toyama, Japan.
-"Tonami CD" means the semiconductor fabrication facilities TPSCo operates in Higashi-Kaihotsu 271, Tonami-shi, Toyama, Japan.
-"Fab 9" means the semiconductor fabrication facility in San Antonio, Texas that we acquired from Maxim.
+"Uozu E" means the semiconductor fabrication facility TPSCo operates in Higashi-Kaihotsu 271, Tonami-shi, Toyama, Japan.
+"Fab 9" means the semiconductor fabrication facility TJT operates in San Antonio, Texas.

-As used in this annual report, as of any particular date, "we," "us," "our," and "the Company" and words of similar import, refer collectively to Tower and its then owned and/or consolidated subsidiaries.
+As used in this annual report, as of any particular date, "we," "our," and "the Company" and words of similar import, refer collectively to Tower and its then owned and/or consolidated subsidiaries.